tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

    * **To check if Compose V2 is installed in this package**, run `docker compose version`.
 If the command errors, your manager still uses V1 and will need to additionally install the `docker-compose` package.
 All commands below assume Compose V2 is installed, so if you have V1 replace any `docker compose` commands with `docker-compose`
 3. Download [docker-compose.yml](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/docker-compose.yml) and the [Dockerfile](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/Dockerfile)
 4. Edit `docker-compose.yml` with your GID and UID.
 These can be found by running `id`, and generally default to 1000
+   * **IMPORTANT:** Make sure all files in the `tModLoader` folder also have this same UID/GID.
+This can be set by running `chown -R UID:GID tModLoader`
-   * You can also set the `TMLVERSION` arg to your compose file to set a specific tModLoader version.
-Read about how to set build arguments
+   * You can optionally also set the `TMLVERSION` arg to get a specific tModLoader version
-5. Run `docker compose up -d`
+5. Run `docker compose up -d`.
+This command will create the `Mods` and `Worlds` directories if they don't already exist
-   * To attach to the server console run `docker exec -it tml attach`.
+   * To attach to the server console run `docker attach tml`.
 To detach from the console press `Ctrl-P Ctrl-Q` to avoid shutting down or `Ctrl-C` to detach and shutdown the server

-   * This command will create the `Mods` and `Worlds` directories if they don't already exist
+### TODO: Edit
 ### Running Commands
 To run commands inside the container, run `docker exec -it tml execute "YOUR COMMAND"`.
 An example hello world would be `docker exec -it tml execute "say Hello World!"`.
 The quotes are required around the entire command because tmux can only accept one argument to be passed, otherwise the command is sent as a single word without spaces